Struct transit_grid::graphs::PhysicalGraph

 let node = TransitNode { id: 1, location: coord! { x:0.0, y:0.0 } };

-sourcepub fn add_transit_edge(&mut self, edge: TransitEdge<T>) -> EdgeIndex
+graph.add_transit_node(node);sourcepub fn add_transit_edge(&mut self, edge: TransitEdge<T>) -> EdgeIndex

 pub fn add_transit_edge(&mut self, edge: TransitEdge<T>) -> EdgeIndex

-Adds a TransitEdge
+Adds a TransitEdge to the PhysicalGraph.

 Example